tensorflow/tensorflow/tensorflow/examples/ios/README.md

 ## Running the Samples using CocoaPod
  - You'll need Xcode 7.3 or later.

- - There are currently three examples: simple, benchmark, and camera.
+ - There are currently four examples: simple, benchmark, camera, and caption.
 For now, you can download the sample code by cloning the main tensorflow repository (we are planning to make the samples available as a separate repository later).